brianguenter/Julia-Programming-Workflow/Workflow.md

 If the Julia REPL doesn't start or your prompt doesn't look anything like this go [here](https://github.com/JuliaLang/juliaup) for troubleshooting suggestions.

 ### Create a basic startup.jl file
 Now that Julia is installed you should create a `startup.jl` file.
-The instructions in the `setup.jl` file will be executed at the beginning of every interactive Julia session and ensure that important packages are automatically loaded in your interactive REPL environment.
+The instructions in the `startup.jl` file will be executed at the beginning of every interactive Julia session and ensure that important packages are automatically loaded in your interactive REPL environment.

 If you are a less experienced programmer the file you will create in this section is all you will need.
 More advanced programmers will want to also look at the Advanced setup.jl file section.